vladigleba/vladigleba.github.io/source/_posts/2013-12-19-datamapper-an-alternative-to-active-record.markdown

 title: "DataMapper: An Alternative to Active Record"
 date: 2013-12-19 11:27
 comments: true
-categories: [DataMapper, Ruby, ORM, Storage]
+categories: [DataMapper, Active Record, Ruby, Storage]
 ---

 I recently finished working on a Ruby script that needed to store a small amount of data in a database.
 Having previously worked with [Active Record](http://guides.rubyonrails.org/active_record_querying.html), I loved the idea of an Object Relational Mapper written in Ruby; it makes manipulating data easy and keeps your code organized.
 Active Record, however, was definitely an overkill for such a small project.
 I needed something simple, lightweight, and easy to set up.